 |

-The second celebration was for the 612th episode of Dr Paul, the top-rating day program (Lever Bros, 48 stations nationally) - the first recording to be made in the new studio.
-Present were the players in Dr Paul and producer Therese Desmond, adaptor Judy Johnstone and sponsor's representative, Norman Mills of Lintas Advertising.
 Other visitors included John Taylor, gm of 2UW (serial's Sydney outlet), Francis Levy and Jim McKay, 2UW assistant station manager and sales manager respectively, Noel Battye, Grace Gibson selling rep, Francis 'Pete' Lyon, who is producing a TV film in Australia for Grace Gibson, and Eric Solomon (B&T managing director).
-The lavishly-equipped new studios and offices represent a mile-stone in the history of the transcription company, probably the best known in Australia.
-Apart from extensive structural alterations to offices to enlarge them, at least £5000 has been spent on new studio recording and auxiliary equipment.

 Other improvements to the new headquarters include rubber flooring with sponge rubber base in the studio, effecting a marked improvement in the studio's acoustic properties.